 In January 2020, the Council agreed a new Corporate Plan for the 2020-24 period aligned to the Community Plan Vision and Outcomes.
-The Council's Corporate Plan sets out, in the medium term, how the Council will contribute to the achievement of the community planning outcomes and also sets the framework for development of a Performance Report Card for each Corporate Action.
+The Council's Corporate Plan sets out, in the medium term, how the Council will contribute to the achievement of the community planning outcomes and also identifies a number of related Corporate Actions.
+Monitoring and reporting against these actions is managed through a Performance Report Card for each Corporate Action.

-The Corporate Plan 2020-24 is issued to all consultees on the Council's consultee database and copies are available to the public at key Council facilities and online through the Council website.
+The Corporate Plan 2020-24 was issued to all consultees on the Council's consultee database and copies are available to the public at key Council facilities and online through the Council website.
 Internal communication channels have included staff briefings, corporate communication bulletins, the use of the staff hub and corporate induction briefings for new employees.

 In response to the Covid-19 pandemic, the Council developed and agreed a Corporate Business and Recovery Plan 2020-22 focusing on setting out its priorities to respond to the impacts of the pandemic both in terms of the impacts on the organisation and on communities and businesses across our district.
-This document has been shared with the public and stakeholders and is available on the Council website <a href="https://doi.org/10.2016/j.j.gov/bit/19/2.0016/j.j.gov/bit/19/2.0016/j.j.gov/bit/19/2.0016/j.j.gov/bit/19/2.0016/j.gov
+This document has been shared with the public and stakeholders and is available on the Council website bit.ly/3waMpcD.